-C-20.2 Access To Classified Information (Contractor)
+20.2 Access To Classified Information (Contractor)

-- A. The Department of Homeland Security (DHS) has determined that the performance of this Contract requires that the Contractor, subcontractor(s), vendor(s), etc., (herein known as Contractor) require(s) access to sensitive DHS information or classified National Security Information (herein known as classified information).
-Classified information is Government information that requires protection in accordance with Executive Order 12958, Classified National Security Information, and supplementing directives. - B. See Exhibit 6C Security Suitability Requirements for a determination of which, if any, Contractor facilities and Contractor personnel, including Contract Manager or Supervisor, assigned to this Contract are required to possess up to a TOP SECRET security clearance. - C. If access to classified information is required as identified in Exhibit 6C, the Contractor will abide by the requirements set forth in the DD Form 254, Contract Security Classification Specification, and the National Industrial Security Program Operating Manual (NISPOM) for the protection of classified information at its cleared facility, if applicable, as directed by the Defense Security Service.
-If the Contractor has access to classified information at a DHS or other Government facility, it will abide by the requirements set by that agency.
-If these procedures are not properly followed by the Contractor, it will result in deductions from monthly invoices. - D. The Contractor and all applicable personnel shall be cleared pursuant to the Defense Industrial Security Regulations, or other applicable regulations.
-The Contractor shall hold as a minimum, interim facility clearance requirements subsequent to the official award date, and/or at least thirty- (30) days prior to the Contract start-up date. - E. If access to classified information is required as identified in Exhibit 6C, the Contractor must possess a TOP SECRET facility clearance consistent with the NISPOM prior to Contract award.
-If an uncleared firm is selected, DHS will sponsor the firm for the facility clearance.
+- A. The Department of Homeland Security (DHS) has determined that the performance of this BPA requires that the Contractor, subcontractor(s), vendor(s), etc., (herein known as Contractor) require(s) access to sensitive DHS information or classified National Security Information (herein known as classified information).
+Classified information is Government information that requires protection in accordance with Executive Order 12958, Classified National Security Information, and supplementing directives. - B. Per Exhibit 6C Security Suitability Requirements, Contractor facilities and Contractor personnel, including Contract Manager or Supervisor, assigned to this BPA are not required to possess up to a TOP SECRET security clearance. - C. The Contractor and all applicable personnel shall be cleared pursuant to the Defense Industrial Security Regulations or other applicable regulations.
+The Contractor shall hold, as a minimum, interim facility clearance requirements subsequent to the official award date and/or at least thirty (30) days prior to the BPA start-up date.